-If you specified file types here and you intend to let the user make a selection later, set the setting back to not configured again.
+If you specified file types here and you intend to let the user make a selection later, set the setting back to Not configured again.

 Note: This setting only applies to the Initial Encryption Wizard.
-If initial encryption is started via the Explorer extension, the setting does not have any effect.
+If encryption is started via the Explorer extension "Encrypt according to profile", the setting does not have any effect.